October 9, 2020

 Products are created for the people, by the people.

-When it comes to software apps, there are many different types such as web apps, mobile apps, hybrid apps, etc. Depending upon the target customer, certain type of apps may work better than others.
+When it comes to software apps, there are many different types of apps such as web apps, mobile apps, hybrid apps, etc. Certain type of apps works better for certain target customer.
 For example, a mobile app is best suited for younger generation as most of them use mobile devices compared to web.
 So, understanding the target customer is key to building right type of application.

 When it comes to technology, there are many frameworks, stacks, programing languages, etc. Depending upon the type of app, the frameworks, technical stacks and infrastructure changes.
 The type of application should drive the technology selection and frameworks.